Anurag3Agarwal/statementprocessor/README.md

 ## How to test

-Download the scenarios file from the resource folder, pass it as the body of POST request http://localhost:8080/customer-statements/v1/process with key file and value as one of the files downloaded.
+Download the scenarios file from the resource folder, pass it as the body of POST request http://localhost:8080/customer-statements/v1/process with key file and value as one of the files downloaded via tools like POSTMAN.
+Json Response with status and error records, if any, is rendered.

+Optional : H2 console is available at http://localhost:8080/h2-console/login.do to verify the

 ## Design Decisions